-However, once a user has cancelled their subscription, it’s often very difficult – and possibly not worth the effort – to win them back over.
+However, once a user has canceled their subscription, it’s often very difficult – and possibly not worth the effort – to win them back over.

-In this section, we’ll look at four types of user retention tools that relate to CX.
+In this section, we’ll look at 4types of user retention tools that relate to CX.